awsdocs/aws-doc-sdk-examples/javav2/README.rst

 + `Building an AWS Workflow that sends notifications over multiple channels <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/workflow_multiple_channels>`_ - Discusses how to develop an AWS serverless workflow that sends notifications over multiple channels.
 In this AWS tutorial, you create an AWS serverless workflow by using AWS Step Functions, the AWS SDK for Java, and Lambda functions.
 Each workflow step is implemented by using an AWS Lambda function.

-+ `Creating an AWS serverless workflow that modifies Amazon Redshift data by using the AWS SDK for Java <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/create_workflow_redshift>`_ - Discusses how to develop a workflow using AWS Step Functions that can modify Amazon Redshift data using the AWS SDK for Java V2.
++ `Creating an AWS serverless workflow that modifies Amazon Redshift data by using the AWS SDK for Java <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/create_workflow_redshift>`_ - Discusses how to develop a workflow using AWS Step Functions that can modify Amazon Redshift data using the AWS SDK for Java.

 + `Creating an ETL workflow by using AWS Step Functions and the AWS SDK for Java <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/Creating_etl_workflow>`_ - Discusses how to develop an AWS serverless workflow that performs an Extract, Transform, and Load (ETL) job.
 In this AWS tutorial, you create an AWS serverless workflow by using AWS Step Functions, the AWS SDK for Java, and Lambda functions.
 Each workflow step is implemented by using an AWS Lambda function.